-(II) Cases - 25%
+(II) Cases - 20%

 Everyone needs to prepare for the in-class discussion of all the cases.
-You are expected to submit an in-depth analysis of at least three of the four cases discussed in the course in groups of up to 3 students.
-The analysis should not exceed 3 pages each.
-If you submit reports for more than three cases, your top three case reports' grades will be considered.
+I may cold call students with questions about the case.
+You are expected to submit an in-depth analysis in groups of up to 3 students.
+The analysis should not exceed 3 pages each and include references to generative AI tools if you use them.